Amerousful/parallel-test-logger/README.md

 [INFO] 14:18:42 ParallelTestSample.firstTest()- first 3
 ```

-Ok, now we defined parallel listener and run again
+Ok, now we define the parallel listener and run it again.
 ```java
 import listeners.ParallelListener;